merj/test-crawl-session-isolation/README.md

 The output folder will contains the `output.log` file.

-You can also see the effect of the tests in page content and page titles.
+If you can see the effect of the tests in the page content and page titles as well.

+### Page Content
 Page content will contains a list of failed tests.

+### Page Titles
 Page titles (e.g. `TestPage1`) will get failed tests appended:

 ```sh